 The emergency ambulance of Nissan Urvan usually works with the help of a diesel engine and is automatic gear.
 Outside of the ambulance, there are 6 outdoor lighting lamps.

 The vehicle is charged via this cable.
 While the vehicle is in motion, it is provided with a full sinus inverter device located behind the seat in the 220V electric drive section required for the medical devices inside.

 When viewed from the back door, there is a medical equipment cabinet and companion seat on the right side.
 The companion ambulance seat is capable of tilting 180 degrees, the ground connection intermediate apparatus has been designed and installed in compliance with 10G crash test regulations and EN1789 norms.

-On the right side of the Nissan Ambulance, there are oxygen cabinets and medical equipment cabinet in the patient section.
-There are 20 lt oxygen cabinet, oxygen blowing, and humidification systems in the ambulance.
+There are 20 lt oxygen cabinets, oxygen blowing, and humidification systems in the ambulance.
 There are locks on the ambulance cabinet doors to prevent opening while the vehicle is in motion.

 There is also a doctor’s seat in the intermediate compartment of the ambulance.
 The seat of the doctor’s seat is foldable and saves space when the patient’s stretcher is not used.